S-Amine/django-compiler/README.md

 - Exclude specific directories from compilation.
 - Simple and user-friendly command-line interface.

-## Solution
-Django Client Whitelist provides a solution to this problem by allowing you to create a predefined list of client hosts that are allowed to access the API.
-With this middleware in place, you can be sure that only authorized hosts can request your API endpoints, making your application more secure.

 ## Installation
 You can install **django-compiler** via pip: